cwebber314/fastapi_vuetify_boilerplate/README.md

 - Check the protected page - you should see a message if you are logged in: http://localhost:3000/protected-page
 - Check the protected page with redirect - if you aren't logged in you get redirected to the login page http://localhost:3000/protected-redirect
   - Ideally after login you would get redirected to your orignal page, but I haven't figured this out

+## OAuth2

+I need to setup an OAuth2 demo, with the FastAPI-users pacakge it should be a simple addition.